by Eaman Elhadri

 Which leads me to my next point…

-Tips for communicating with your family and in-laws
+Tips for communicating with your kids

 - Be nice.
 Do it without the yelling, complaining and fussing.

 - Don’t make it an option, but be gentle.
 Ask without saying “perhaps” or “maybe”.
 Be firm and nice.